scriptgoblin/Docs/SaveForge_UserGuide.md

 ## 2. Installation

 Import the package from the Unity Asset Store.
-SaveForge requires **Newtonsoft.Json for Unity** (`com.unity.nuget.newtonsoft-json`), which is included with Unity 2022.3 and later.
-If you are on an older version, install it from the Package Manager before importing SaveForge.
+SaveForge requires **Newtonsoft.Json for Unity** (`com.unity.nuget.newtonsoft-json`).
+If it is not already in your project, install it via **Window → Package Manager → + → Add package by name** and enter `com.unity.nuget.newtonsoft-json`.

+If the package is missing, SaveForge will log an error in the Console with installation instructions when the Editor loads.

 After import, the assembly `ScriptGoblin.SaveForge` is available to all scripts in your project automatically.